-In our history we have heroes and villains and we must remember both.
-And there could be no villian more despicable than Roy Cohn.
+In our history we have heroes and villains And there could be no one more villainous and despicable in gay history than the monster named Roy Cohn.

 Cohn born to an observant Jewish family in The Bronx, New York City on February 20th, 1927 howed signs of legal brilliance early, having been admitted to the bar at twenty-one, becoming an Assistant U.S. attorney in Manhattan and playing a prominent role in the prosecution of Julius and Ethel Rosenberg in 1951.
 Cohn always took great pride in the Rosenberg verdict and claimed to have played an even greater part than his public role.
 He said in his autobiography that his own influence had led to both Chief Prosecutor Saypol and Judge Irving Kaufman being appointed to the case.
 He further said that Kaufman imposed the death penalty, based on his personal recommendation

 In 1952, Sen. Joseph McCarthy (R-WI) appointed him as chief counsel to the Senate Permanent Subcommittee on Investigations on the recommendation of FBI chief J. Edgar Hoover, where Cohn became known for his aggressive questioning of “suspected” Communists.
 Cohn preferred not to hold hearings in open forums, which went well with McCarthy’s preference for holding “executive sessions” and “off-the-record” sessions away from the Capitol in order to minimize public scrutiny and to question witnesses with relative impunity.
 Cohn was given free rein in pursuit of many investigations, with McCarthy joining in only for the more publicized sessions.